CVS gets a booster shot from Aetna, revenue soars

 Those results easily topped Wall Street’s expectations for earnings of $1.77 per share on $63.03 billion in revenue, according to Zacks Investment Research.

+CVS Health also saw pharmacy claims climb in the third quarter more than 9% from its pharmacy benefit management side, which runs prescription drug plans for customers like insurers and employers.

-CVS Health raised its 2019 forecast again after starting the year with an outlook that disappointed Wall Street.
+The overall performance prompted CVS Health Corp. to raise its 2019 forecast again after starting the year with an outlook that disappointed Wall Street.

 The company now expects 2019 earnings to range from $6.97 and $7.05 per share.
 That’s up from a forecast it made in August and higher than the average expectation on Wall Street for earnings of $6.98 per share, according to FactSet.

-Company shares edged up 95 cents to $68.27 in premarket trading.
+Company shares climbed 2 percent to $68.91 in premarket trading Wednesday.

+That price had risen only about 3 percent so far this year as of Tuesday’s close while the broader Standard & Poor’s 500 index was up nearly 23 percent.

 Some of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on CVS at https://www.zacks.com/ap/CVS